isomerpages/nlb-biblioasia/_holding-area/Providing Independent and Non Partisan Views: The Nominated Member of Parliament Scheme.md

 With the scheme in place, a basic question of implementation arose: Who would serve as these NMPs?
 Few members of the public who fulfilled the criteria stipulated in clause 3(2) of the new Fourth Schedule of the Constitution volunteered themselves.
 The clause states that “The persons to be nominated shall be persons who have rendered distinguished public service, or who have brought honour to the Republic, or who have distinguished themselves in the field of arts and letters, culture, the sciences, business, industry, the professions, social or community service or the labour movement.”23

 Not many were like Toh Keng Kiat, a haematologist in private practice, who was an NMP from 1992–94.
-“If you’re looking for someone who can be meaningful in giving an input in, say, medical problems, I’m ready to serve,” the physician shared in an oral history interview.24 “I have always been conscious of the fact that everyone should make a contribution to the country,” he told the _Business Times_ in 1992.25
+“If you’re looking for someone who can be meaningful in giving an input in, say, medical problems, I’m ready to serve,” the physician shared in an oral history interview.24 “I have always been conscious of the fact that everyone should make a contribution to the country,” he told the _Business Times_ in 1992.25 &nbsp;

 His contemporary, orthopaedic surgeon Kanwaljit Soin, an NMP for three terms from 1992–96, “solicited support from friends because she decided that there should be more women’s voices in Parliament”.
 However, she was quick to add that she did not want “women’s issues to be seen as women against men, or to be seen as extreme advocate of women’s rights”.
 “But I do think that we need more female representation in organisations,” she said.26

 Many of the early NMPs were approached by PAP leaders to apply for the role.
 They were frequently caught off-guard, being people for whom participation in formal politics was the furthest from their minds.
-Some of them even had to read up on the scheme, not having followed the parliamentary debates closely, if at all.
+Some of them even had to read up on the scheme, not having followed the parliamentary debates closely, if at all.&nbsp;

 In his contribution to the 2023 book, _The Nominated Member of Parliament Scheme_, Maurice Choo wrote that he was approached by a government minister and asked if he would consider serving as an NMP.
-“Not knowing much about what was involved, I asked for time to study the scheme…  Among the arguments, the one I felt was the most important was about modifying the perception that Singapore was a ‘one-party parliament’ with an excessively autocratic government.”27 Choo served as an NMP from 1990–91.
+“Not knowing much about what was involved, I asked for time to study the scheme…&nbsp; Among the arguments, the one I felt was the most important was about modifying the perception that Singapore was a ‘one-party parliament’ with an excessively autocratic government.”27 Choo served as an NMP from 1990–91.&nbsp;

 The appeal of the NMP role varied from person to person.
 For someone like businessman Chuang Shaw Peng, who served from 1997–1999, accepting the offer was something of a compromise position, having previously turned down earlier invitations to join the PAP.
 Describing why he was reluctant to be a party member, he recalled: “Once you’re a member of a party, you have to at least align with them.
 You cannot say something different, something contrary to what the majority of the PAP members want to do or what they have proposed to do.
 And then, I cannot say anything anymore.
 Maybe that led to the view that maybe I’m suitable to be an NMP.”28